 Tennis: Federer celebrates 1,500th match with Basel breeze

-BASEL, Switzerland: Roger Federer opened his bid for a 10th title at the ATP Swiss indoors in Basel on Monday (Oct 21), crushing German qualifier Peter Gojowczyk 6-2, 6-1 in the opening round.
+BASEL, Switzerland: Roger Federer opened his bid for a 10th title at the ATP Swiss indoors in Basel on Monday (Oct 21), crushing German qualifier Peter Gojowczyk in what was the Swiss legend's 1,500th career match.

-This was a landmark 1,500th career match for the 38-year-old Swiss legend as he chases his 103rd title.
+This landmark 6-2, 6-1 success in his hometown set the 38-year-old up for his tilt at a 103rd title.

 Federer is defending the 2018 title at his hometown event.
 The victory improved his career record at the tournament to 72-9 and increased his Basel win streak to 21 straight matches.